How well do you deal with rejection?

 While this post was written with rejection of the job/work nature in mind, some of this advice also applies to our personal lives.

 Dating kind of sprang to mind as I was writing this post.
 Finding someone to spend your life with takes courage and sometimes dealing with a lot of rejection.
-It also involves not taking things personally, dealing with your feelings and moving on quickly.
+It also involves not taking things personally, dealing with your feelings, and moving on quickly when things don’t go the way we want them to.

-Friendships can sometimes have an element of rejection to them.
+Friendships can sometimes have an element of rejection to them as well.
 Hell for that matter, so can family relationships!
 Sometimes we feel rejected by family members.
+When it comes to dealing with rejection our personal relationships can be the hardest to wrap our heads and hearts around.

-For whatever reason we feel rejected, we need to find healthy positive ways of dealing with rejection.
+For whatever reason we feel rejected we need to find healthy ways of dealing with rejection.

 Regardless of how many times you hear the word no – you need to remember that it only takes one YES to change your life.